A farmer from Corrientes, Argentina sells produce in the city market. Photo: IFAD / Giuseppe Bizzarri

 Family remittances have a direct impact on the lives of 1 billion people – one out of seven individuals on earth.
 Added together, remittances are three times greater than Official Development Assistance and surpass Foreign Direct Investment.

-In 2019, there were approximately 200 million migrant workers providing essential services to important economic sectors in more than 40 high income countries and sending needed financial resources to support an estimated 800 million relatives living back home in more than 125 countries.
-Almost half of those families live in rural areas, where remittances “count the most.””
+In 2021, there were over 200 million migrant workers providing essential services to important economic sectors in more than 40 high income countries and sending needed financial resources to support an estimated 800 million relatives living back home in more than 125 countries.
+More than half of remittance flows go to rural areas, where remittances “count the most.”

 Beyond these enormous aggregate numbers, and their societal consequences, lies the most important number of all— the US $200 or US $300 monthly remittance, the financial measure of affection and commitment that generates on average over 60% of household income, and allows tens of millions of families to reach their own individual SDGs.